 The Alternating Current Optimal Transmission Switching (ACOTS) problem incorporates line switching decisions into the fundamental AC optimal power flow (ACOPF) problem.
 The advantages of the ACOTS problem are well-known in terms of reducing the operational cost and improving system reliability.
-ACOTS optimization models contain discrete variables and nonlinear, non-convex structures, which make it difficult to solve.
-We derive strengthened quadratic convex (QC) relaxations for ACOTS by combining several methodologies recently developed in the ACOPF literature.
-First, we relax the ACOTS model with the on/off QC relaxation, which has been empirically observed to be both tight and computationally efficient in approximating the ACOPF problem.
-Further, we tighten this relaxation by using strong linearization with extreme-point representation, and by adding several types of new valid inequalities.
-In particular, we derive a novel kind of on/off cycle-based polynomial constraints, by taking advantage of the network structure.
-Those constraints are linearized using convex-hull representations and implemented in an efficient branch-and-cut framework.
-We also tighten the relaxation using the optimization-based bound tightening algorithm.
-Our extensive numerical experiments on medium-scale PGLib instances show that, compared with the state-of-the-art formulations, our strengthening techniques are able to improve the quality of ACOTS relaxations on many of the PGLib instances, with some being substantial improvements.
+ACOTS optimization models contain discrete variables and nonlinear, non-convex constraints, which make it difficult to solve.
+In this work, we develop strengthened quadratic convex (QC) relaxations for ACOTS, where we tighten the relaxation with several new valid inequalities, including a novel kind of on/off cycle-based polynomial constraints by taking advantage of the network structure.
+We linearize the sum of on/off trilinear terms that appears in the relaxation with extreme-point representation and theoretically show its tightness.
+Also, we efficiently incorporate on/off cycle-based polynomial constraints using disjunctive programming based cutting planes.
+Combined with the optimization-based bound tightening algorithm, we obtain the tightest QC-based ACOTS relaxation to the best of our knowledge.
+Our extensive numerical experiments on medium-scale PGLib instances show significant improvement on relaxation bounds for many instances.